mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 ## Shipping based on pipelines

-This might raise the question why not all teams are working like this, and consequently, what teams that work like this have that teams that use legacy release process don’t have.
-The answer to that question is they have top-notch infrastructure and shipping pipelines.
+This might raise the question of why not all teams work like this, and consequently, what do teams that work like this have that teams using legacy release process don’t.
+The answer to that question is that they have top-notch infrastructure and shipping pipelines.
 Teams that are in a state of shipping constantly stand on the shoulders of highly integrated and automated infrastructure that enables an efficient and stable process.
 A well oiled